Alzheimer's disease care at Mayo Clinic

 Your Mayo Clinic care team

-Mayo Clinic doctors from many disciplines, including neurology, neuroscience, psychology and psychiatry, collaborate to provide you with the best Alzheimer's disease care.
+Mayo Clinic experts from many disciplines, including neurology, neuroscience, psychology and psychiatry, collaborate to provide you with the best Alzheimer's disease care.

-Mayo Clinic doctors work together as a team to determine the most appropriate treatment for your condition.
-Your care is discussed among the team, your test results are available quickly, appointments are scheduled in coordination and the most highly specialized experts in the world are all working together to determine the best care plan for your needs.
+Mayo Clinic experts work together as a team to determine the most appropriate treatment for your condition.
+Your care is discussed among the team, and your test results are available quickly.
+Appointments are scheduled in coordination and the most highly specialized experts in the world are all working together to determine the best care plan for your needs.

 Advanced diagnosis and treatment

-Doctors and researchers at Mayo Clinic have extensive experience evaluating people who have Alzheimer's disease.
-Mayo Clinic has also pioneered new models of care for people with mild cognitive impairment (MCI), a condition that often leads to Alzheimer's disease.
+Health care professionals and researchers at Mayo Clinic have extensive experience evaluating people who have Alzheimer's disease.
+Mayo Clinic also has pioneered new models of care for people with mild cognitive impairment (MCI), a condition that often leads to Alzheimer's disease.

 Expertise and rankings